 prosthetic and funeral expenses.
 It will also cover you or members of your family

 if you are struck by an auto while walking or while riding in another auto.
 This

 coverage will pay for your medical and funeral expenses even if you cause the accident.

 Usually, only expenses incurred within a specified period of time after the accident

 2.)
-Rental reimbursement coverage usually pays $15 to $20 a day to rent a
+Rental reimbursement coverage usually pays up to your coverage limits per day to rent a

 car for a specific number of days while your vehicle is being repaired.
 The premium

 3.)
 Towing and labor coverage pays the cost of towing your car to the repair

 shop subject to the limit of your policy.
 Premium for this coverage can run as low

 as $5 to $10 per year.
 However, if you are a member of an auto club, you probably